cameronjgray/ciphers/README.md

 ```
 These ciphers have commonly used a bible verse in the past.
 The longer the passage the stronger the encryption but the longer it takes to decrypt at the other end.
 Maybe best to just use `book.js` with the `-d` flag! :wink:

+## Enigma Machine
+This is a virtual version of the Enigma machine that was used in WW2 by the Germans and that Alan Turing and his team managed to crack.
+With it being such an important piece of computer history I wanted to try and re-create one.

+The machine has 2 parts: the rotors and the plugboard.
+When a letter is pressed it goes through the plugboard, then through the rotors and then back through the plugboard.
+The rotors are just simple substiution ciphers and the plugboard is just 10 letter pairs that swap one letter for another.
+Despite all this the level of encryption is pretty staggering for the time.

+I built the machine using classes and modelled it after the real life one but in theory you could give it as many rotors as you want!
+The data structure I used for the rotors was a linked list but other than that the machine is pretty straight forward.

+Note: there is currently a small issue with longer strings being passed to the machine due to the incrementation of the rotors but I'm working on it :sweat_smile:

 Happy Encrypting!